pratap-ad/-adhikarip.github.io/_posts/2020-11-12-Reflection.md

 <br>
 Obviously there is not much doubt that I will be continuing using R going forward.
 But I have not found a single job discription that has requirement of having knowledge on R only.
-There is python or some other languages embeded in the qualification requirements.
-One may be work on other programming languages as well.
+There is python or some other languages embeded in the qualification requirements.\

+The things doing differently, One, may be work on other programming languages as well.
 <br>
-I think it would have been very very beneficial if we have got a collaboration with any institutions and work for them on real time data as a project work, even voluntarialy.
+Second, I think it would have been very very beneficial if we have got a collaboration with any institutions and work for them on real time data as a project work, even voluntarialy.